AraceliLobo/AraceliLobo/README.md

 👋 Hi!
-My name is Araceli and I'm a front-end developer in Spain.
+My name is Araceli and I'm a Full Stack Developer in Spain.
 I'm also a graphic designer.
-I'm working with JavaScript, React, HTML5 & CSS3 (Sass, Bootstrap).
+I'm working with PHP, Laravel, JavaScript, React, HTML5 & CSS3 (Sass, Bootstrap).
 I'm creative and I love working in a team.
 I'm currently working with back-end technologies.

 #### Current technologies: